 But before you actually race with your chosen nutrition, you’re going to need a lot of practice with it beforehand.
-So today we’re talking about what foods will fuel you best on your training long runs, and ultimately, through all 26.2 miles.
+Let’s talk about how to choose foods that will fuel you best on your training long runs, and ultimately, through the entire marathon.

 Marathon Food Options Have Come a Long Way